 The number of positions for students at the University of Calgary medical school is currently limited to 155 Canadian students.
 This number may increase or decrease slightly over the next several years due to physical capacity and funding availability.
 As a provincial university, the University of Calgary has a primary obligation to Canadian citizens residing in Alberta.
 Although priority will be given to Alberta residents, the Faculty also invites applications from residents of other provinces.

-In selecting medical students, no consideration is given to the gender, race, religion, or socio-economic status of the applicant.
+In selecting medical students, no preference is given to the gender, race, religion, or socio-economic status of the applicant.
 Nor is the vocation of his or her parent, guardian, or spouse a consideration in the selection process.

 Physical disabilities must not prevent the student, upon graduation, from communicating with patients, making observations, gathering and analysing data necessary to arrive at medical judgments, and from performing the therapeutic interventions expected of a physician who has completed the educational program leading to an MD degree.

-The Faculty of Medicine will not normally accept applications from students who have withdrawn, who have been required to withdraw, or who have been expelled from any school or college of medicine.
+The Cumming School of Medicine will not normally accept applications from students who have withdrawn, who have been required to withdraw, or who have been expelled from any school or college of medicine.